A small business without a digital advertising strategy is like a ship with no captain.

 It’s a win-win scenario for both the website owner and the advertiser as the website owner gets paid for every click or impression the ad gets, and the advertiser will be able to reach an audience that fits their buyer personas.

-One of the most effective ad campaigns that you can take advantage of are video ads.
+One of the most effective ad campaigns that you can take advantage of our video ads.
 According to the Video Advertising Report conducted by IAB, video ad spend has been continuously growing through the years.
 In fact, it has increased up to 25% this year.
 Additionally, 86% of marketers across the globe use video ads for their PPC ad campaigns.
 That’s how effective it is.

 These video ads are shown either before, at the middle of, or after the videos on YouTube.
 Take note that YouTube is the second largest search engine and second most visited website next to Google.
 With this statistic, there’s no doubt that marketers like you will easily reach your target audience on this platform.